Justo Takayama: Memorials

-Plaza Dilao, The center of the plaza is dominated by a statue of Dom Justo Takayama, who settled here after he was exiled from Japan in 1615.

-At Plaza Dilao in Paco, Manila a statue of Takayama was installed in 1978.
+At Plaza Dilao in Paco, Manila, a statue of Takayama was installed in 1978.
 The site is the last vestige of the old town where some 3,000 Japanese immigrants lived in exile.
 The statue of Takayama depicts him in traditional samurai garb and a topknot.
 He is holding a sheathed katana pointed downwards, upon which hangs a crucifix.

 The University of Santo Tomas has a copy of the Plaza Dilao statue in front of the Thomas Aquinas Research Complex building.
 It was unveiled and blessed on 28 March 2017.

-On 21 December 2022 a resin image of Takayama was enshrined inside the San Miguel Church in Manila.
+On 21 December 2022, a resin image of Takayama was enshrined inside the San Miguel Church in Manila.

 Beatification

 His cause for sainthood started at a diocesan level which resulted in the validation of the process on 10 June 1994 after the Congregation for the Causes of Saints (CCS) were given all the boxes of documentation pertaining to the cause.
 The commencement to the cause saw him titled as a Servant of God.
 There had been failed attempts to start the cause in the past.
 The first attempt came in 1630 when the Manila priests decided to commence it, but this failed due to the isolationist Japanese policies which prevented the collection of the documentation that was needed; the petition was presented but was rejected.
 The second attempt in 1965 failed due to several errors being made.
 In October 2012, a letter was presented to Pope Benedict XVI asking for the cause to be re-examined.

 The positio dossier was submitted in 2013 to the competent authorities in Rome for further assessment.
-According to Cardinal Angelo Amato, the beatification would have occurred in 2015 on 21 October 2014 to Japanese pilgrims; 2015 marked four centuries after his death but the formal beatification did not occur since it was close to completion at that stage.
-His cause was meant to confirm - in a rather unorthodox case - that Ukon was a martyr because of the treatment he received and because he renounced all he had to pursue and profess his faith.
+Takayama's cause was meant to confirm that he was a martyr because of the treatment he received and because he renounced all he had to pursue and profess his faith.

 Historical consultants met to discuss the cause on 10 December 2013, and the theologians met on 20 May 2014 to discuss and vote on the cause.
 The cardinals and bishop members of the CCS met on 18 June 2015 to make a final decision on the cause before it could go to Pope Francis for his approval, and they had to meet again on 12 January 2016.
 Pope Francis approved Takayama's beatification on 21 January 2016; it was celebrated in Osaka on 7 February 2017 with Cardinal Amato presiding on the pope's behalf.

 During Cardinal Thomas Aquino Manyo Maeda's visit to the Manila Cathedral on 21 December 2023, the cardinal disclosed investigations of possible miracles that would lead to Takayama's canonization.